Board of Directors

 https://www.linkedin.com/in/emily-brennan-a4387863/

-Sharon Lécuyer, Secretary
+Sharon Lécuyer, VP Communications

 Sharon Lécuyer brings 15 years of professional experience to the Board of Directors.